Mind gut connection terms on a blog about craft beering? You better be asking yourself – why???

 This is the name used to reference the genetic material of an organism, which is made of DNA (deoxyribonucleic acid).
 In some viruses the genetic material is made of RNA (ribonucleic acid).
 The human genome is different from the genome of the microbiota.
 The importance of the bacterial genomic contribution cannot be stressed enough.
 The genes of bacteria living in your gut make it possible for you to digest foods and absorb nutrients that are essential for your survival.

 This is the longest nerve in your body running from the brain stem and extending to the colon, while “wandering” to many of your vital organs along the way.
 The Vagus nerve conveys messages from your gut to your brain via electrical impulses and is considered the main pathway of your mind gut connection.

 You already know what they are because you have probably already completed several doctor prescribed rounds of antibiotics in your lifetime.
 Possibly several rounds too many.
-Both Chris and I have suffered the consequences of too many antibiotics and are now extra careful to not only not take any, but to be careful about what meat we buy, because both read meat and poultry is typically full of the antibiotics given to the animals to fatten them up and reduce the time to market.
+Both Chris and I have suffered the consequences of too many antibiotics and are now extra careful to not only not take any, but to be careful about what meat we buy, because both red meat and poultry are typically full of the antibiotics given to the animals to fatten them up and reduce their time to market.

 Decease causing agents, frequently viruses, bacteria, or other microorganisms.
 Our bodies get exposed to them via contact with the environment and via the food we consume.
 Tons of more information is available here.